top of page

 OUR WORK

 Our project kits, courseware, makerspace equipment and tutoring service fast-track beginner makers' skills and knowledge, enabling them to construct pinball machine subassemblies within collaborative teams of makers.
-The project can be built over two 10-week school terms.
+The project can be built over five days or five weeks (e.g., one day per week).

 ABOUT US